LBruni98/Reboot-Games-Security-Policy/README.md

 * It is imperative for employees to ensure an ID card, given by Reboot Games, remains on their person.
 The login username is located also on the ID card.
 The password is the user’s date of birth, unless changed by the user themselves.

 * All logins must be made by the correct user with the correct ID.

+* Passwords within the organisation by default are each employees’ date of birth.
+It is mandatory to change this once first logged in.

+* Passwords must be at least eight characters in length, at least one Uppercase letter and one number.

+* Passwords must be changed once each month.

 #### 5.3 Entering the Establishment
 * Employees are issued with Identification cards and all employees are eligible in order to gain access into the grounds and other rooms, which are all within a certain level to access.
 ID cards are also used for any registration and login detail.
 All users must ensure protection of these ID cards and must not loan to other employees for access or any other purpose.
 Any ID card misuse will be met with disciplinary action from the company.